Questions & Answers about changing tires, balancing wheels, removing adhesive weights and changing car valves.

 Removing adhesive weights often does not work without leaving residue on the rim.
 Getting the rim free of dirt and stubborn adhesive residues is often not easy.
 To avoid the use of environmentally harmful and aggressive cleaning agents or adhesive residue removers, there are specially designed tools that make it easier to remove the adhesive weight without damaging the rim or harming the environment.
 The following options can help you do this:

 There are many reasons why adhesive weights do not stick reliably to a rim:

-A flat tyre can have various causes.
-The tyre can lose air due to abrasion, but also due to a hole caused by a foreign body disrupting the material.
+A flat tire can have various causes.
+The tire can lose air due to abrasion, but also due to a hole caused by a foreign body disrupting the material.
 Another possibility would be a crack in the rim or it could be due to the valve.
 You should change your car valve when the car valve’s cap is missing or when the car valve is defective or broken.

 Tyre valves undergo constant high levels of pressure.
 It is crucial to change the car valve when it is defective.
 Not enough pressure on tyres can lead to a dangerous extension of the braking distance by up to 70% on wet grounds and thus represents an enormous safety hazard.
 Loss of control or burst tyres are also possible consequences of the loss of pressure.
 In addition to the safety aspect, there is also an monetary aspect that underlines the importance to change the valve of car tyres regularly.
 Flat tyres lead to increased wear on the car and increased fuel consumption.
 Regular checking of the car tyres, changing the tyre valves and adjusting the air pressure is therefore of utmost importance.